ggsheeet/tulip/README.md

 This is a [Go](https://go.dev/) e-commerce project!

-## Official Website for Kerigma Editorial
+## Official Website for TULIP Editorial

 The tools integrated within this project include: